jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 **Point-to-Point Tunneling Protocol (PPTP)**: an outdated VPN protocol that creates a secure tunnel for data over IP networks, primarily for remote access; operates at Layer 2 (Data Link Layer) of the OSI model, PPTP encapsulates data within IP packets but provides only basic encryption, making it relatively fast but less secure by modern standards; due to its weaker security, PPTP has largely been replaced by more robust VPN protocols, such as L2TP/IPsec and OpenVPN
 - **Ports 1024-4951**: registered ports used with non-system applications associated with vendors and devs
 - **Ports 49152-65535**: dynamic ports (AKA private or non-reserved ports) used as temporary ports, often in association when a service is requested via a well-known port
-- **Port Address Translation**: an extension of NAT (Network Address Translation) translating all addresses to one routable IP address and translate the source port number in the packet to a unique value
+- **Port Address Translation (PAT)**: a type of NAT which allows multiple devices on a private network to use the same public IP address by assigning each device a unique port number; PAT is useful when multiple devices need internet access but there aren't many public IP addresses available; an extension of NAT translating all addresses to one routable IP address and translating the source port number in the packet to a unique value
 - **Private Branch Exchange (PBX)**: a private telephone network used within an org or enterprise, allowing internal users to communicate with each other and share a certain number of external phone lines for making outgoing calls; a PBX system manages incoming and outgoing calls, offering features such as call routing, voicemail, call conferencing, extension dialing, and automated attendants; modern PBX systems can be hardware-based, software-based, or hosted in the cloud, and they often support both traditional analog lines and digital communication methods like VoIP (Voice over Internet Protocol); countermeasures to PBX fraud include many of the same controls you would employ to protect a network (e.g. logical or technical, administrative and physical controls)
 - **Proximity device/reader**: proximity devices can be passive, field-powered, or transponder; when a device passes near a proximity reader, the reader is able to determine the identity and authorization status of the bearer
 - **Public Switched Telephone Network (PSTN)**: the global network of interconnected voice-oriented public telephone systems; encompasses the world's circuit-switched telephone networks operated by national, regional, and local telephony operators; the PSTN enables landline telephony and is responsible for routing calls between different telephone networks, both domestically and internationally; uses a combination of copper wires, fiber optics, microwave transmission, and undersea cables to facilitate voice communication across vast distances